Key Topics for C++ Projects

 Tools Required: C++ programming language, File Handling (fstream), Standard Template Library (STL)

-Skills Required: File handling, data structures (arrays or linked lists), functions, object-oriented programming (OOP), and user input handling
+Skills Required: Skills such as File handling, data structures (arrays or linked lists), functions, object-oriented programming (OOP), and user input handling

 Code Link: School Management System